This Crock Pot Vegetarian Lasagna Soup recipe is filled with a rainbow of veggies, delicious Italian spices and a dollop of creamy ricotta cheese!

 If you don’t like any of the veggies I picked feel free to sub out the ones you love.
 You could even do spinach instead of kale but just stir it in at the very last minute.

-Either way is so super delicous.
+Either way is so super delicious.
 My Crock Pot Vegetarian Lasagna Soup recipe is such a fun twist on classic vegetable soup.

 The best part about this recipe is it’s made in the Crock Pot or slow cooker.
 Feel free to also use your Instant Pot!